Yankees hit 3 HRs, hold off Braves 5-4 for 11th straight win

 Yankees: RHP Jameson Taillon (8-4, 3.94 ERA) is scheduled to start when New York opens a series against RHP James Kaprielian (7-4, 3.25) at Oakland on Thursday night following an off day on Wednesday.

-Braves: Following their first scheduled back-to-back off days not included in the All-Star break in at least 30 years, the Braves will resume their five-game homestand against San Francisco on Friday when LHP Max Fried (11-7, 3.49 ERA) is scheduled to start.
+Braves: Atlanta resumes its five-game homestand against San Francisco on Friday when LHP Max Fried (11-7, 3.49 ERA) is scheduled to start.
+The Braves are off Wednesday and Thursday.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports